c0shea/IdParser/README.md

 ## FAQ

 * **I can't build ```IdParser.Client```.
 It's missing a required dependency.**
-  You need to have [Microsoft POS for .NET](https://www.microsoft.com/en-us/download/details.aspx?id=5355) installed.
+  You need to have [Microsoft POS for .NET](https://www.microsoft.com/en-us/download/details.aspx?id=55758&WT.mc_id=rss_alldownloads_all) installed.
 The ```Microsoft.PointOfService``` dll is GAC'd and will allow you to build and run the client app.
-If you have POS for .NET version 1.12 installed, only the .NET 2.0 and 3.5 versions of the client will work with OPOS.
-You can still use the HID keyboard emulation in any .NET version of the client.

 * **The ```Height``` class has the wrong ```TotalInches``` or ```Centimeters```.**
   The AAMVA standard has no decimal places in the height subfile record.